Back to cookbooks list Articles Cookbook

 FROM sales_assistant;

-You can split records into groups according to a given column (in our example, month).
+You can split records into groups according to a given column (in our example, we partition by the month column).
 In this situation, records are ranked as part of a partition:

 rdrfirst_namelast_namemonthsold products